William Bussing: Career

 In 1990 he was appointed by the Food and Agriculture Organization to study the distribution of fishes on the Pacific slope of Mesoamerica and Colombia, this work being published in many FAO guides to the commercially exploited fishes of the region.
 In all he wrote over 90 papers, a number of books and described around 60 new species.
 Bussing described more new species of vertebrate than any other zoologist working on Costa Rica.
+He undertook most expeditions with his wife, Myrna López, published some works with her too, and dedicated species to her and their children, Ilse and Erick.